proxymallick/proxymallick/README.md

 ## Introduction

-Hi, I’m Prakash Mallick, a researcher with a passion for topics related to control theory, machine learning, robotics, and data structures.
+Hi, I’m Prakash Mallick, a researcher with a passion for topics related to control theory, machine learning, robotics, quantitative finance and data structures.

-## Work Experience
+# Professional Experience

+## Postdoctoral Researcher, AIML, Defence Science and Technology Group (DSTG)
+- Currently a postdoctoral researcher at AIML, working with DSTG on producing capabilities at the intersection of machine learning and signal processing for real-time security and surveillance.
+- Focus on analyzing RF spectrum to detect, identify, and generate models that can learn and generalize in real-time for out-of-distribution data.

+## Quantitative Researcher/Engineer, Ardea Investment Management
-- Quantitative Engineer/Researcher at Ardea Investment Management
+- Worked as a quantitative researcher/engineer in the Research team at Ardea Investment Management.
-  - Collaborated with academics, economists, portfolio managers and other research analysts to deliver market leading analysis for clients.
+- Collaborated with academics, economists, portfolio managers, and research analysts to deliver market-leading analysis for clients.
-  - Utilised statistical and machine learning research and computing expertise to create valuable business tools.
+- Utilized statistical and machine learning research, computing expertise, and state-of-the-art optimization models to develop business tools and perform complex data analysis.
-  - Applied state-of-the-art-optimisation models, complex data structures and performant machine learning algorithms to deliver solutions to client requests.
+- Developed and implemented performant machine learning algorithms to deliver solutions to client requests.

-- Currently a researcher at AIML (Australian Institute of Machine Learning)
-  - Focusing on universal domain adaptation and trying to develop novel machine learning techniques for signal processing.
+## Ph.D.
+Research in Electrical Engineering, University of Newcastle, Australia
+- Graduated with a Ph.D. in Electrical Engineering, specializing in the intersection of optimal control theory and machine learning, specifically reinforcement learning applied to unknown dynamical systems, mainly in robotic applications.
+- Carried out research on estimating control signal parameters in the presence of measurement noise, resulting in optimal policy with reduced uncertainty and better learning in model-based reinforcement learning frameworks.

+## Development of Neuro-Prosthetics, Department of Mechanical Engineering
+- Contributed to the development of neuro-prosthetics for amputees in the Department of Mechanical Engineering.
+- Worked on postural synergy modeling and control algorithms for an Allegro robotic hand.
+- Featured on various Australian news channels for the work done: [Link to video](https://www.youtube.com/watch?v=kMFdP4-7FpM).

+## Electrical Excavation Engineer, Coal India Limited
+- Worked as an electrical excavation engineer at Coal India Limited.
+- Optimized production processes using operations research concepts, resulting in reduced machinery usage, downtime, increased productivity, and cost savings.
+- Developed mine plans prioritizing safety, efficiency, and cost-effectiveness through simulation modeling.
+- Provided training and support for efficient operation of heavy engineering equipment like dumpers, loaders, and cranes.

 ## Education